-Military members can take steps toward citizenship by serving in either the U.S. Army, Navy, Marines, Air Force, or Coast Guard, or in a National Guard unit while the unit was federally recognized as a reserve component of the U.S. Armed Forces.
+Military members can take steps toward U.S. citizenship by serving in either the U.S. Army, Navy, Marines, Air Force, or Coast Guard, or in a National Guard unit while the unit was federally recognized as a reserve component of the U.S. Armed Forces.
 (See the U.S. Code of Federal Regulations at 8 C.F.R § 328.1.)

 Some other conditions apply.
 The applicants' service must have been considered honorable.
-They must, like everyone applying for citizenship, be at least 18 years or older, of good moral character, be able to show knowledge about American history and government and the English language (written, spoken, and read), and demonstrate an attachment to the U.S. Constitution.
+They must, like everyone applying for citizenship, be at least 18 years or older, of good moral character, able to show knowledge about American history and government and the English language (written, spoken, and read), and demonstrate an attachment to the U.S. Constitution.

-Unlike other applicants, you won't have to pay the N-400 application fee.
+Unlike other naturalization applicants, you won't have to pay the N-400 application fee.
 But you will have to complete and file USCIS Form N-426, Request for Certification of Military or Naval Service.
 This will require input and a signature from a U.S. military official.

 Applicants under this section of the law must meet most of the same requirements as any other applicant for naturalization.
-These include being able to read, write, and speak English, having good moral character, being able to pass a test on American history and government, and swearing an attachment to the U.S. Constitution.
+These include being able to read, write, and speak English, having good moral character, being able to pass a test on American history and government, and (after approval) swearing an attachment to the U.S. Constitution.
 However, you will not be held to the usual requirements regarding age and length of time as a permanent resident living in the United States.

 You can apply for citizenship under this section while you are overseas.

 The process of applying for naturalization beings by sending an N-400, Application for Naturalization, to USCIS.
 See Five Tips for Filing the N-400 Form.
 The USCIS website contains useful information on preparing for the exams.